Study and Intern in Germany (spring semester only)

 - UF students can participate in various lectures, projects, and trips organized by Osnabrück and international professors.

 - UF students may work as English tutors and earn a small income.
-Professor Bauer coordinates this extra-curricular activity for visiting students.
+The International Faculty Office (IFO) at Hochschule Osnabrück will offer support for any interested students.

 - UF students may travel free using national train lines, even to the North Sea.